vineetprash/byteClub_AB05/README.md

 communicating with user in fluent natural language about a particular investing decision and provides recommendations for the same.
-- USP: Besides natural language output, this project also provides a graphical representation of stock prices. along with prediction of future growth of the stock.
+- USP: Besides natural language output, this project also provides a graphical representation of stock prices. along with prediction of future growth of the stock. <br>
   <img width="354" alt="image" src="https://github.com/vineetprash/byteClub_AB05/assets/127510994/85094cff-80a6-469d-b93e-5354f9b5ff6d">
 - It also provides trending headlines related to the prompt given by the user.